-I like to travel with some basic condiments and I’m thinking of making this a must-pack item for every trip.
+I like to travel with some basic seasonings and I’m thinking of making this a must-pack item for every trip.
 Spices and herb mixes can really save the day when you are on a budget or travelling where there is a lot of bland food.
 You can get camping sets, but I find it easiest to assemble my own using little plastic vials, so I can customize to my own preferences.
 Besides, commercial mixes are very high in sodium and much more expensive.
 I like to use:

 Posts by Location